 This is a break-through in material strength engineering and has been tested and passed to all relevant Australian standards.
 Using high grade stainless steel, ClearShield screens are finished in a strong and durable powder coated black finish.
 A matrix of tiny holes measuring 2.0mm in diameter are stamped through a solid sheet of stainless steel, no mosquitoes will get in through the tiny holes of the screen.

-All ClearShield products have been approved for use in bushfire applications up to and including the highest FZ level of requirement under AS3959.
+All ClearShield products have been approved for use in bushfire applications under AS3959.
 ClearShield Emergency Exit Screens are also very useful as a bushfire screen where the application requires the screen to protect the complete window thus allowing the occupants easy escape in an emergency.
 ClearShield’s NEW Bushfire Shutters are also exceptionally useful as they comply with the requirements of part 3.7 of AS 3959(BAL 40).
 This latest addition to the ClearShield range is an economically and aesthetically pleasing alternative to conventional roll-down fire shutters